pagkly/Zed/Investopedia3/Restrictive Covenant.md

 Restrictive Covenant
 ## What Is a Restrictive Covenant?

-A restrictive [covenant](https://www.investopedia.com/terms/c/covenant.asp), also known as a [negative covenant](https://www.investopedia.com/terms/n/negativecovenant.asp), is any type of agreement in a contract or obligation that either restricts the buyer from taking some action or requires that they abstain from a specific action.
+A restrictive [[covenant]](https://www.investopedia.com/terms/c/covenant.asp), also known as a [[negative covenant]](https://www.investopedia.com/terms/n/negativecovenant.asp), is any type of agreement in a contract or obligation that either restricts the buyer from taking some action or requires that they abstain from a specific action.
 In bond obligations ([debentures](https://www.investopedia.com/terms/d/debenture.asp)), restrictive covenants disallow issuers from activities such as taking on new debt or other corporate actions.

 In real estate transactions, restrictive covenants are binding legal obligations written into the deed of a property contract, usually by the seller.
 These covenants can be either simple or complex and can levy penalties against buyers who fail to obey them.